YouHaveTrouble/minecraft-optimization/README.md

 ### max-entity-collisions (`paper.yml`)
 Overwrites option with the same name in `spigot.yml`.
 It lets you decide how many collisions one entity can process at once.
 Value of `0` will cause inablity to push other entities, including players.
 Value of `2` should be enough in most cases.

+### update-pathfinding-on-block-update (`paper.yml`)
+Disabling this will result in less pathfinding being done, increasing performance, but mobs can appear more laggy, as they will just passively update their path every 5 ticks (0.25 sec).

+### fix-climbing-bypassing-cramming-rule (`paper.yml`)
+Enabling this will fix entities not being affected by cramming while climbing.
+This will prevent absurd amounts of mobs being stacked in small spaces even if they're climbing (spiders).

 ### dont-send-useless-entity-packets (`purpur.yml`)
 Enabling this option will save you bandwidth by preventing the server from sending empty position change packets (by default server sends this packet for each entity even if the entity hasn't moved).
 May cause some issues with plugins that use client-side entities.

 ### aggressive-towards-villager-when-lagging (`purpur.yml`)
 Enabling this will cause zombies to stop targeting villagers if server is below tps treshold set in `lagging-threshold` in `purpur.yml`.

+### entities-can-use-portals (`purpur.yml`)
+This option can disable portal usage of all entities besides the player.
+This prevents entities changing worlds loading chunks on main thread.

+### villager.brain-ticks (`purpur.yml`)
+This option allows you to set how often (in ticks) villager brains (work and poi) will tick.
+Going higher than `3` is confirmed to make villagers inconsistant/buggy.

+### villager.lobotomize (`purpur.yml`)
+Lobotomized villagers are stripped from their AI and only restock their offers every so often.
+Enabling this will lobotomize villagers that are unable to pathfind to their destination.
+Freeing them should unlobotomize them.

 ---